SteffenL/dl2-dev-menu-poc/packaging/readme.txt

 This approach directly uses DevTools to play the main game with a wrapper DLL that applies some memory editing for enabling the developer menu.

-The following scripts are provided for easy (un)installation for most Windows-based environments:
+A setup program is included for easy (un)installation for Windows-based environments.

-- install.bat
-- uninstall.bat

-Run start_game.bat to start the game.
+Otherwise, just copy the included DLL file to the DevTools bin directory and run dyinglightgame_x64_rwe.exe from the same directory.

 Contact information:
 Steffen André Langnes